1 dead, 4 wounded in Houston-area shooting believed to involve an AK-47, officials say: ‘Over 50 shots fired’

 One person died and four were wounded early Sunday in a Houston-area shooting believed to involve an AK-47 assault rifle, officials said.

-Multiple people appeared to get out of a vehicle and open fire toward patrons outside the Lounge 33 nightclub in Harris County about 2 a.m. local time, the Harris County sheriff’s office said, citing a preliminary investigation.
+Multiple people appeared to get out of a vehicle and open fire toward patrons outside the Lounge 33 nightclub in Harris County around 2 a.m. local time, the Harris County Sheriff’s Office said, citing a preliminary investigation.

 “It looks like over 50 shots were fired here, which is a very scary situation considering there’s a mobile food truck here and, again, the number of patrons that were outside,” Sheriff Ed Gonzalez said at a news conference.

 Two men and three women were wounded in the shooting, according to Gonzalez.
-One of the men died, while the four surviving victims were hospitalized, he said.
+One of the males died, while the four surviving victims were hospitalized, he said.
 None have been publicly identified.

 “It appears at least one AK-47 was utilized, so it’s pretty potent stuff that we’re seeing out here on the streets,” Gonzalez said.